ImageMagick/Usage-Markdown/blur/index.md

 This is just an example of the technique.
 It is really meant to be used for very very large sigma values on very very large images.
-For example in blurs using a sigma of 10 or more on modern digital photos.
+For example, in blurs using a sigma of 10 or more on modern digital photos.

 This technique is also used to generate multi-level blur of a single image in a [Sparse Color Shepards, Alternative](../canvas/#sparse_blur).